MajorZiploc/django-react/README.md

 - Improve login/register/auth flow (Rework auth to not show user/pass in api call)
 - Add a third party login/register flow
 - Migrate javascript to typescript
+- Look into a way to dev with no internet: client proxy setting requires an internet connection even if only using localhost.